Eugene (wrestler): Returns to WWE (2009, 2013–2014)

 In July 2009, Dinsmore signed a contract to return to WWE.
 On August 1, Dinsmore (as Eugene) defeated Ricky Ortiz at a SmackDown/ECW house show in Manchester, New Hampshire.
 On the August 10 Raw, Eugene returned to television, losing a Contract on a Pole match to The Calgary Kid, who afterwards removed his mask to reveal himself as The Miz.
 Four days later, Dinsmore was once again released from WWE, as a wrestler and a trainer.

 Dinsmore was re-hired by WWE on September 20, 2013, as trainer on NXT, and he lasted a year before he was released on October 2, 2014.

 Return to the independent circuit (2015–present)

 On January 10, 2015, Dinsmore returned to wrestling, this time with the British promotion International Pro Wrestling: United Kingdom.
 He defeated Grado in his first match for the promotion.
 Dinsmore began running his own shows in Sioux Falls, South Dakota, under the banner of Midwest All Pro Wrestling.
 The first live event was held November 7, 2015.
-In December 2021, Dinsmore announced his retirement tour.
-He also sold Midwest All Pro Wrestling at the end of 2021.
+He sold Midwest All Pro Wrestling at the end of 2021.

 Professional wrestling style, persona and reception

 During his run with WWE, Dinsmore's character was "Eugene", an overly-excited and "special" person who could outwrestle anyone in the ring, based upon some people with intellectual disability.
-The idea of the gimmick came from then OVW trainer Rip Rogers, who inspired it from his autistic son.
+The idea of the gimmick came from then OVW trainer Rip Rogers, who was inspired by his autistic son.

-The "Eugene" gimmick received mixed reviews.
-Although WWE believed the gimmick would be a positive role model for mentally disabled people.
-However, the legacy of the gimmick has been criticised as being offensive towards people with intellectual disability.